 Another great way to learn about those you work with is by guessing their unique quirks and hobbies.
 Before your meetings, ask everyone to share with you a unique, funny, or unexpected fact about themselves.
 Randomize the results and show them to your team when the meeting starts.
 Let everyone guess which fact corresponds to each person.
 It can be a fun icebreaker to learn interesting things about one another.

 Nothing opens up a conversation more than sharing embarrassing photos from our childhood.
 We may want to avoid the early teenage years that we all look back on and cringe, but cute baby photos are always a great way to generate an “awwww” from your co-workers and tell a good story behind the photo.

-Ask team members to share with you a funny photo of them and then create a slide show to go through during the meeting.
+Ask team members to share with you a funny photo of them and then create a slide show using slide templates to go through during the meeting.
 It’s an effective way to kick-start a lively conversation.

 You can learn a lot about a person by the types of emojis they use.
 In this fun ice breaker for new employees ask them an interesting question and ask them to respond with an emoji.
 It can be fun to explore why they chose the emoji they did.